Our Research interests

 Cancer is a leading cause of death worldwide and accounts for 8.2 million deaths per year.

-The formation of metastases is responsible for 90% of deaths in patients with solid tumours.
+The formation of metastases is responsible for 90% of deaths in patients with solid tumors.

-Video: Cancer cells (purple) invading through collagen (green).
+Video: Cancer cells (purple) invade through collagen (green).
 Credit : Guillaume Jacquemet and Emilia Peuhu

 Cell migration